r12f/sactor/README.md

 2. Download the package from release page, and unzip it to your `lib` folder.
 3. Use `git submodule` to add this project as submodule under your `lib` folder.

-Feel free to check the examples folder to see how the end result looks like.
+Feel free to check the demos folder to see how the end result looks like.

 ### Example